AndyMc3000/ci-ms2-party-chef/testing.md

 ### Homepage ###

 #### Navbar ****

      * When I click on the party Chef Logo in the navbar it loads index.html as expected.
      * The Home link button on the navbar shows an active status (button border) as expected.
      * When I hover over the Contact button in the navabr it changes color as expected.
      * When I click on the Contact button it opens contact.html as expected.
      * When I click on the MyMenu button it opens the MyMenu Modal as expected.

 #### Hero Image ####

      * When I hover over the button on the hero images (Jumbotron) it hovers and grows as expected.
      * When I click on the hero image button it opens contact.html as expected.

 #### Menus Section ####

      * When I hover over any/all menu accordion heading button it changes color and grows as expected.
      * When I click on the menu heading button it opens the menu accordion as expected.
      * When I click inside the open accordion the list of items scroll up/down as expected.
      * When I hover over the 'Add To MyMenu' button it grows as expected.
      * When I click on the 'Add To MyMenu' button it and alert appears to say 'Menu item added to your MyMenu' as expected.
      * When I close the alert the item quantity indicator on the MyMenu button increases by one as expected.
      * When I click on the MyMenu button the MyMenu modal opens and my item is listed as expected.
      * When I add multiple items to MyMenu they all appear as expected.

 #### Gallery Section ####

 * When I hover over the gallery section image it grows as expected.
 * When I click on the gallery section image it opens the gallery modal showing photo number one as expected.
 * When I click the 'next' carousel control icon the next photo appears as expected.
 * When I keep clicking the next carousel control button all images appear correctly as expected.
 * When I click the previous carousel control button the previous photo appears as expected.
 * When I click the close button on the modal the modal closes as expected.
 * When I open the gallery carousel and click anywhere on the page outside the modal the modal closes as expected.

 #### Footer ####

 * When I hover over the Home and Contact Us navigation buttons they change colour as expected.
 * When I click on the Home button it reloads the homepage as expected.
 * When I click on the Contact Us button it loads contact.html as expected.
 * When I hover over the social media icons they grow as expected.

 ### MyMenu Modal ###

 #### Modal ####
 * When I click on the MyMenu button in the nabar the MyMenu modal opens as expected.
 * When I click the close button on the modal the modal closes as expected.
 * When I open the MyMenu modal and click anywhere on the page outside the modal the modal closes as expected.

 #### MyMenu Item List ####
 * When I add an item to the MYMenu modal it appears in the list which a default quantity of 1 as expected.
 * When I add an item to the MyMenu modal the 'Total' price figure updates correctly as expected.
 * When I try to reduce the item quantity using the quantity controls I am stopped from reducing the quantity to zero as expected.
 * When I increase the item quantity using the quantity controls the Total price increases correctly as expected.
 * When I reduce the item quantity the Total price figure reduces correctly as expected.
 * When I click on the remove item buttom the item disappears and an alert appears.
 BUG - the incorrect message appears and the alert appears twice.

 #### Reast-A-Quote Form ####
+* When I click on the Contact Us link in the Request A Quote introduction section contact.html loads as expected.
+* When I hover on the 'Lets Party' button it changes color and grows as expected.
+* When I enter details in all fields correctly and hit the 'Lets Party' button on the form, the Bootstrap validation highlights the fields in green as              expected.
+* When I enter details in all fields correctly and hit the 'Lets Party' button on the form, an Alert appears to notfy me my message has been sent. - BUG            emailjs is not sending an email.
+* When I enter details incorrectly I get an alert to say my meesage had been sent, yet Bootstrap validation then highlights the missing form infromation.  -        BUG

 ### Contact Page ###

+#### Navbar ####
+* When I click on the party Chef Logo in the navbar it loads index.html as expected.
+* The Home link button on the navbar shows an active status (button border) as expected.
+* When I hover over the Contact button in the navabr it changes color as expected.
+* When I click on the Contact button it opens contact.html as expected.
+* When I click on the MyMenu button it opens the MyMenu Modal as expected.

+#### Google Map ####

+#### Social Media Section ####

+#### Contact Form ####